clintonwoo/hackernews-react-graphql/README.md

 You can download and run the repo with one command to rule them all:

 `git clone https://github.com/clintonwoo/hackernews-react-graphql.git && cd hackernews-react-graphql && npm install && npm run dev`

-### Execution Path

-Server.js is the entry point.
-It uses Express and passes requests to Next.
-Next SSR renders the pages using getInitialProps hook from Apollo helper.
-Therefore the app makes GraphQL requests on the client or server.

-When the client receives the page it preloads next page JS designated with <Link prefetch *href=""*>.
-When the client navigates to the linked page it only needs to make a GraphQL query to render. *Great!*

 ### Setup